iluwatar/java-design-patterns/strategy/README.md

 }
 ```

-And here is the mighty dragonslayer who is able to pick his fighting strategy based on the opponent.
+And here is the mighty dragonslayer, who is able to pick his fighting strategy based on the
+opponent.

 ```java
 public class DragonSlayer {